 - Good customizability to suit your workload requirements without adding complexity

-- Simplifies containerized app deployments ad management
+- Simplifies containerized app deployment ad management

 - Seamlessly updates the underlying RHEL Core OS that the nodes run on